rAnnuth/stablerls/docs/source/configuration.md

 # Python Configuration
-The config is supposed to simplify the user interaction with the package by providing a central place to set all parameters.
-By default the config file has to contain three sections:
+The config is supposed to simplify the user's interaction with the package by providing a central place to set all parameters.
+By default, the config file has to contain three sections:

 ```
 [General]